Applying for licence after disqualification

 In some cases the DVLA will need to make medical enquiries before they issue you with a new driving licence.

-Receiving this letter means that you are classed as a 'high risk offender' and will be required to take and pass a DVLA medical before your driving licence will be returned to you.
-The DVLA medical is usually carried out by an independent GP (DVLA Appointed Doctor) and there will be an additional and separate fee to be paid for the medical to be carried out, in addittion to the driving licence application fee.
+The DVLA medical will be carried out by an independent GP (DVLA Appointed Doctor) and there will be an additional and separate fee to be paid for the medical to be carried out, in addittion to the driving licence application fee.

 In some cases where a motorist has been disqualified from driving until they re-take their driving test (or an extended driving test), they will have to apply for a provisional licence by completing a D1 application pack and then make the necessary arrangements to retake a theory and practical driving test as outlined here.